In-Depth Round Brilliant Cut Diamond Buying Guide

 High-Quality Large Diamonds (Optimal Value): Within this range, purchasers set their sights on diamonds with VS2/VS1 clarity and F/G color, coupled with negligible to faint fluorescence.
 The focal point is securing excellent value by obtaining a large diamond without compromising quality.
 Aiming for the most "bang for the buck" guides a buyer's pursuit.

-Striking a Balance Between Size and Beauty: This scenario sees shoppers in pursuit of a large diamond while concurrently maintaining a threshold of quality.
+Striking a Balance Between Size and Beauty: This scenario sees shoppers pursuing a large diamond while concurrently maintaining a threshold of quality.
 As an illustration, these buyers opt for a 1.5 carat diamond instead of a 1 carat variant.
 For instance, they may select a 1.5 carat round diamond featuring SI1 clarity, I color, medium blue fluorescence, and a very good cut rather than a 1 carat diamond with E VVS1 clarity.
 This approach harmonizes size and quality.

 Maximizing Size on a Restricted Budget: Buyers with limited financial leeway emphasize the diamond's size and radiance, willingly accommodating some visible inclusions or a faint yellow tint if the stone remains affordable.
 Their focus may lead them to acquire a 2-3 carat L to M color diamond, characterized by inclusions such as non-black carbon crystals like feathers near the girdle.
 Augmented by strong blue fluorescence to enhance the color and provide a very good to excellent cut for optimal luminosity and dispersion, this approach places paramount importance on size.
 Under this scenario, we recommend that buyers compromise on color and buy a large diamond with an excellent cut and clarity grade.